VXCompany/amped/content/mobs/live1.md

-# Live programming session: Building a UI with Svelte #1
+# Live programming session: Building a UI with Svelte part 1

 This video is a recording of a live programming session from March the 10th.
 Content is in Dutch.